 On-field Judgement

-Umpires use experience and the laws of cricket to decide when the ball becomes dead.
-Their decisions ensure fairness, safety, and proper interpretation of complex scenarios that may unfold unexpectedly.
+Umpires rely on their experience and laws of cricket to determine the moment when a ball is dead.
+Their decisions are fair security, fairness, and a correct interpretation of complex situations that could unfold in a sudden manner.

-Clear communication is key.
-Umpires use hand signals and verbal calls to indicate dead-ball situations so players don’t misinterpret the moment and accidentally act during a paused game.
+Communication is essential.
+Umpires make use of hand signals and verbal commands to announce dead-ball situations, so players don’t get confused and act out in an unplanned game.

 Automatic vs Discretionary Dead Ball Calls